jaccomoc/jactl/docs/pages/language-features.md

 applyArg(fib, 40)  // pass as arg to a function
 ```

-Methods passed as value are bound to owning object:
+Methods passed as value are bound to the owning object:
 ```groovy
 class Multiplier {
   int multiple = 1